This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

 One of the top things driving this positive enterprise architect career outlook is the benchmarks it can create.
 It's hard to monitor progress without measurement tools.

-Enterprise architects can set up measurement tools, gather data, and improve companies.
-And this can set a company on a path to accomplishing its strategic goals.
+Enterprise architects can set up measurement tools, gather data, and improve a company's productivity and ROI, which in turn can set a company on a path to accomplishing its strategic goals.